New for Autumn 2025 and Beyond: ESRM is now a Minimum Requirements Major

 To be able to declare the ESRM major, students must have completed all of the minimum course requirements with the minimum grade requirements as listed below.

-Minimum course requirements: one of Q SCI 291, MATH 124, or MATH 134 (First Quarter Calculus); one of Q SCI 292, MATH 125, or MATH 135 (Second Quarter Calculus); one of CHEM 120, CHEM 142, CHEM 143, or CHEM 145 (First Quarter Chemistry); one of CHEM 220, CHEM 152, CHEM 153, CHEM 155, or OCEAN 295 (Second Quarter Chemistry); either BIOL 180 (First Quarter Biology) or both BIOL 161 and BIOL 162 (Credit for scoring high enough on the AP or IB Biology exams); 5 credits of English composition.
+Minimum course requirements: one of Q SCI 291, MATH 124, or MATH 134 (First Quarter Calculus); one of Q SCI 292, MATH 125, or MATH 135 (Second Quarter Calculus); one of CHEM 120, CHEM 142, CHEM 143, or CHEM 145 (First Quarter Chemistry); one of CHEM 220, CHEM 152, CHEM 153, CHEM 155, or OCEAN 295 (Second Quarter Chemistry); either BIOL 180 (First Quarter Biology) or both BIOL 161 and BIOL 162 (Credit for scoring high enough on the pertinent AP/IB/A-Level Biology exam); 5 credits of UW English composition.

 If you are completing these courses at a Washington State Community College, please be sure to consult the UW Equivalency Guide to make sure you are completing the correct courses.